mittelmark/tmdoc/README.md

     - support for  _results="asis"_ for instance to create Markdown or SVG code
     - function  _include_ to  include other Markdown files
     - function  _list2mdtab_ to  add tables within code chunks
+- 2025-03-2X 0.8.0
+    - support for shell code embedding to generate graphics

 ## See Also